-How Prince George Is Really Getting Ready to Be King
+How Kate Middleton and Prince William Are Getting Prince George Ready to Be King - E!
+Online

 Wait, that's The Lion King, but Prince George's birthright—reign over the United Kingdom and, as of now, 16 commonwealth realms—isn't too shabby.

-Don't worry, the little lad hasn't yet been apprised of just what, exactly, is in store for him some decades down the road.
-He may be a big boy all of a sudden, turning 6 years old on Monday even though it feels as if he was just born, but it's still a little early for The Talk: "A king's time as ruler rises and falls like the sun..."
+The little lad hasn't yet been apprised of exactly what is in store for him some decades down the road.
+He may be a big boy all of a sudden, turning 7 years old on Wednesday (even though it feels as if he was just born), but it's still a little early for The Talk: "A king's time as ruler rises and falls like the sun..."

 Oops, Lion King again.
-But still, that's a pretty universal lesson, especially if your universe includes lines of secession, crowns and thrones as George's does, whether he's aware of what it all means or not.
+(No wonder that was a 4-year-old George's favorite movie.)
+But still, that's a pretty universal lesson, especially if your universe includes lines of succession, crowns and thrones as George's does, whether he truly grasps the gravity of the situation or not yet.

+What he does know, thanks to his parents, is that he is something called "royalty" and with that privilege comes certain "responsibilities."

+"William and Kate have already talked to George and Charlotte about their future roles," a source told Closer Weekly in February, "but in a child-like way so that they understand without feeling overwhelmed...George knows there's something special about him and that one day he'll be the future King of England."

-More so than any future king born before him, including his father Prince William and grandfather Prince Charles, George's royal education is being put on the back burner for as long as possible so that he can be a well-rounded student of the world first, and a prince maybe not even as a distant second.
+But more so than any future king born before him, including his father Prince William and grandfather Prince Charles, George's royal education is being put on the back burner for as long as possible so that he can be a well-rounded student of the world first, and a prince a distant second.

 After all, he has so many other titles right now, including son, big brother, grandchild, great-grandchild and cousin.

 "Stability at home is so important to me.
 I want to bring up my children in a happy, stable, secure world, and that is so important to both of us as parents," William told British GQ in 2017.
 "I want George to grow up in a real, living environment, I don't want him growing up behind palace walls, he has to be out there.
 The media make it harder but I will fight for them to have a normal life."

-William didn't even know that he was second in line to the throne until other kids asked him about it at school, his parents having wanted him to just go about the business of being a kid.
-Princess Diana would tell him that all those photographers just wanted pictures of her, to pay them no mind.
+Back in the 1980s, William didn't even really know that he was second in line to the throne until other kids asked him about it at school, his parents having wanted him to just go about the business of being a kid.
+Princess Diana would tell him that all those photographers just wanted pictures of her, to pay them no mind (though she wasn't exactly wrong).

-Prince Charles, born when his grandfather King George VI was still alive, and therefore second in line at birth, also had no real idea of his place in the monarchy until he was a bit older and realized just why people were so interested in everything he did.
+Prince Charles, born when his grandfather King George VI was still on the throne, and therefore second in line at birth, also had no real idea of his place in the monarchy until he was a bit older and realized just why people were so interested in everything he did.

-"I think it's something that dawns on you with the most ghastly inexorable sense," Charles said in an interview on the occasion of his 21st birthday in 1969, asked how he felt as a boy finding out that he would be king one day. "...And slowly you get the idea that you have a certain duty and responsibility."
+"I think it's something that dawns on you with the most ghastly inexorable sense," Charles said in an interview on the occasion of his 21st birthday in 1969, asked how he felt when, as a boy, he found out that he would be king one day. "...And slowly you get the idea that you have a certain duty and responsibility."

-He was further mortified at 9 years old when his mother, Queen Elizabeth II, announced on television (oh, the shame!) during the Commonwealth Games—which he was watching with a bunch of friends—that she was naming him the Prince of Wales.
+He was further mortified at 9 years old when his mother, Queen Elizabeth II, announced on television during the Commonwealth Games—which he was watching with a bunch of friends—that she was bestowing the title of Prince of Wales upon him.

 That brought his tally of titles up to eight, and he eventually grew into them.
 He once said that his favorite of the bunch was Lord of the Isles.
 "I'm an incurable romantic, and it is a marvelously romantic title," he explained.
 (It comes into effect when he's spending time off the west coast of Scotland.)